Axenfeld-Rieger Syndrome

 Edmonton, AB, CA

-Michael Walter practices in Edmonton, Canada.
+Michael Walter practices practicing medicine in Edmonton, Canada.
 Mr. Walter is rated as an Elite expert by MediFind in the treatment of Axenfeld-Rieger Syndrome.
-His top areas of expertise are Axenfeld-Rieger Syndrome, Iridogoniodysgenesis Type 1, Pigment-Dispersion Syndrome, and Glaucoma.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Axenfeld-Rieger Syndrome, Iridogoniodysgenesis Type 1, Pigment-Dispersion Syndrome, and Glaucoma.

 Elite in Axenfeld-Rieger Syndrome